openrewrite/rewrite-docs/reference/recipes/java/migrate/javax/addinjectdependencies.md

 **org.openrewrite.java.migrate.javax.AddInjectDependencies**

-_This recipe will add the necessary `inject-api` dependency from Jakarta EE 8 to maintain compatibility with Java version 11 or greater._
+_Add the necessary `inject-api` dependency from Jakarta EE 8 to maintain compatibility with Java version 11 or greater._

 ### Tags